 The secret to a great kabob is a good marinade.
-I've had my share of dry and tasteless chicken kabobs, and I finally figured out that you pretty much have to marinade your kabobs before they hit the grill.
+I've had my share of dry and tasteless chicken kabobs, and it is very disappointing.
+I finally figured out that you pretty much have to marinate your kabobs before they hit the grill to keep your chicken breasts moist and to maximize flavor.
 It takes the kabobs from decent to great!

-These lemon herb chicken kabobs are marinated with a simple dressing of olive oil, lemon juice, dijon mustard, garlic, fresh herbs, and salt.
-It comes together in minutes and makes for a tasty juicy chicken kabob.
+These lemon herb chicken kabobs are marinated with a simple mixture of olive oil, lemon juice, dijon mustard, garlic, fresh herbs, and salt.
+It comes together in minutes and makes for one tasty juicy chicken kabob.

 Happy summer grilling!

-- 1 T. fresh chopped herbs (I used basil, parsley, and tarragon)
+- 1 tbsp chopped fresh herbs basil, parsley, tarragon

 - Add chicken and stir to coat.

 - Place in fridge for about an hour.

 - If using wooden skewers, soak them in water while the chicken is marinating to prevent burning.

 - Thread chicken on skewers and place on hot, clean, and oiled grill.
 Grill for about 15 minutes, flipping the kabobs a few times, or until they reach an internal temperature of 165 degrees F.